Paralegal Certification - Paralegal Advanced Competency Exam and Credentialing

 If a candidate does not pass PACE, there is a six (6) month waiting period, from the date PACE is taken, before the paralegal becomes eligible to re-take PACE.
 Candidates must submit a completed application and $225 NFPA member fee (or $250 Non-member fee) to re-take PACE.
 It is now possible to waive this waiting period at your own risk using this form.

 To maintain the PACE RP® credential, paralegals are required to obtain 12 hours of continuing legal education, including at least one hour in ethics, every two years.
 For more information see Maintaining Your Credentials.

 Registered Paralegal (RP) Forms

-- Application for CLE Credit (online form) or (fillable PDF for use by Registered Paralegals)
+- Application for CLE Credit (online form)

 - PACE Registration Statement and Affidavit of Continuing Education (online form)

 - Inactive Status Application